 Your business name, brand names, corporate colours, slogans, and logos are all part of your corporate image.
 Customers do business with companies they recognize and trust, which is why it’s important to protect your corporate image.
 One way to do that is by registering those aspects of your business image that are uniquely yours.

 Canada has completed a thorough overhaul of its trademark legislation, harmonizing with other countries to make it easier for you to protect your company’s image across the globe.
-New regulations will come into effect on June 17, 2019, and we’re here to break down what they mean for your business.
+New regulations came into effect on June 17, 2019, and we’re here to break down what they mean for your business.

 What’s a trademark?
 Why should I get one?